What is Brazilian Butt Lift?

 Good candidates should also have realistic expectations about the procedure and the ability to properly care for themselves for an adequate period of time following their surgery.

-After a brazilian butt lift Surgery, patients should be prepared to properly care for themselves and the newly transferred fat cells in order to achieve the best outcomes from the procedure.
+After a BBL surgery, patients should be prepared to properly care for themselves and the newly transferred fat cells in order to achieve the best outcomes from the procedure.
 The surgery itself could take between 2 and 6 hours depending on the amount of fat to be harvested and the number of areas on the body to be treated.
 Some doctors may keep patients overnight for observation following the procedure.
 On the first night after you’re dismissed from the hospital, it would be best to ask a friend of loved-one to help you out around the house.

 How well a patient takes care of themselves following a brazilian butt lift procedure will often determine whether fat cells successfully develop an adequate blood supply and survive or not.
 Patients should plan ahead for their brazilian butt lift recovery to ensure that they get the very best results from their procedure.
 Below are some general guidelines to follow during recovery from a brazilian butt lift.